GovTechSG/seed-documentation/deep/deep-faq.md

 <details>
 <summary style="font-size:18px">How do I report a potential security issue?  </summary>

 Go to the icon on the top right-hand corner of the DEEP Dashboard and click **Report issue**.
 You will be redirected to the service request page.
-We will get back to you within three business days.
+We will respond to your queries within three business days.
 </details>
 <br>
 <details>